No Knead Skillet Bread with Olives

 Instructions

-• Add a tablespoon of olive oil in a 10-inch to 12-inch cast iron skillet; using a napkin or your fingers, coat the bottom and sides of the skillet with the olive oil.
+- Prep the skillet.
+Add a tablespoon of olive oil to a 10-inch to 12-inch cast-iron skillet; using a napkin or your fingers, coat the bottom and sides of the skillet with the oil.

-• Flour your hands; remove the plastic wrap and using your hands, transfer the dough to the prepared skillet and shape it into a disk.
+- Transfer the dough to the skillet.
+Flour your hands; remove the plastic wrap, and using your hands, transfer the dough to the prepared skillet and shape it into a disk.
 Cover with a kitchen towel and let stand for 30 minutes.

 Video